paolodeangelis/Energy-GNoME/docs/about_db/index.md

 ### 1. Defining the Energy Material Region

 We hypothesize a high-dimensional feature space where an energy material region $E$ exists, containing materials suitable for specific energy applications.
-By leveraging existing datasets (e.g., MP database), we identify the intersection $M^E = M \cap E$, forming the initial training set for our models.
+By leveraging existing datasets (e.g., [MP][3] database), we identify the intersection $M^E = M \cap E$, forming the initial training set for our models.

 ### 2. Two-Phase Workflow